Autry Museum of the American West: History

+In 2003, the Autry acquired the Southwest Museum of the American Indian.

+In 2010, The Autry Museum received the International Gay Rodeo Association archives, thereby becoming the leading repository of gay rodeo items.

 The museum is located in Griffith Park directly across from the Los Angeles Zoo.
 The 4,000-square foot Parks Gallery was renovated in 2013 and has been organized into three theme areas: Religion and Ritual, Land and Landscape, Migration and Movement.
 The main location also contains two mini galleries with revolving exhibits.
-These enable flexible curating of the museum's extensive materials: paintings can be placed near textiles, photographs, pottery and videos.
-The spaces can also be used for more flexible programming.

 The Gamble Firearms Gallery also was renovated in 2013.
 It now shows more of the context and place of firearms in the Old West; curators grouped firearms by themes: "hunting and trapping, the impact of technology on firearms, the conservation movement and the West in popular culture."
 The Firearms Gallery is part of the larger Western Frontiers: Stories of Fact and Fiction Gallery.